Table of Contents

 - It dilates the blood vessels and reduces blood pressure.

 - It reduces Vata and gives relief in insomnia and agitation.

 - It gives relief in pain and colic.

 - It shows beneficial effects in various central nervous system disorders, anxiety states, excitement, maniacal behavior associated with psychosis, schizophrenia, insanity, insomnia, fits and epilepsy.

 2. Diseases in which depression of CNS is required such as psychotic disorders, anxiety, sleeplessness due to irritability, etc.

 The Dosage of Serpina Tablets

 1 tablet thrice a day after the meal with water.
 When the required hypotensive effect is done take lower maintenance dose.
 Or as directed by a physician.
 Expiry date is 3 years from date of manufacturing.

 High dose has negative effects.
 Wrong dose, can cause hypotension and lead to giddiness and sleepiness.

-- Sarpagandha is the only ingredient of this medicine and has following Contraindications, Interactions, Side-effects and Warnings:
+- Sarpagandha is the only ingredient of this medicine and has the following Contraindications, Interactions, Side-effects, and Warnings: